scigolib/hdf5/ROADMAP.md

 - ✅ **Semantic versioning** strictly followed
 - ✅ **Production recommended**
 - ✅ **Security updates** and bug fixes
+- ✅ **ALL HDF5 formats** (v0, v2, v3, their future 2.0.0 in v1.x.x updates)

 **Validation**:
 - 100% interoperability with C library
 - All files readable by `h5dump`
 - Stress testing in production environments
 - Performance benchmarks published
+- Ultra-modern library = all formats supported from day one!

 ---